adamschuetze/GoogleReadertoEvernote/README.md

 6. Click File>Project properties and click on 'User properties' tab.
 7. Define some Properties:

-Property: evernoteMail                  Value: /<your Evernote email address/>
+Property: evernoteMail                  Value: -your Evernote email address-

-Property: defaultNotebook_reader        Value: /<the Evernote notebook you want to save article into/>
+Property: defaultNotebook_reader        Value: -the Evernote notebook you want to save article into-

-Property: GoogleUsername                Value: <your Google email address>
+Property: GoogleUsername                Value: -your Google email address-

-Property: GooglePassword                Value: <your Google password>
+Property: GooglePassword                Value: -your Google password-

 8. Configure how often it runs.
 Click Resources>All your triggers, then 'Add a new trigger', and configure to run as often as you want.